2013–14 Minnesota Golden Gophers women's basketball team

-The 2013–14 Minnesota Golden Gophers women's basketball team represented the University of Minnesota in the 2013-14 college basketball season.
+The 2013–14 Minnesota Golden Gophers women's basketball team represented the University of Minnesota in the 2013–14 NCAA Division I women's basketball season.
 Led by 12th year head coach Pam Borton for the Golden Gophers, members of the Big Ten Conference, played their home games at Williams Arena in Minneapolis, Minnesota.
 They finished with a record of 22–13 overall, 8–8 in Big Ten play for a tie for sixth place.
 They lost in the quarterfinals in the 2014 Big Ten Conference women's basketball tournament to Nebraska.
-They were invited to the 2014 Women's National Invitation Tournament which they defeated Green Bay in the first round, SMU in the second round before losing to South Dakota State in the third round.
+They were invited to the 2014 Women's National Invitation Tournament, where they defeated Green Bay in the first round, SMU in the second round before losing to South Dakota State in the third round.